sysdiglabs/terraform-aws-secure-for-cloud/modules/infrastructure/permissions/general/README.md

 # Permissions :: General

-General permissions that apply to both cloud-connector and cloud-scanning modules
+General permissions that apply to both threat-detection (cloud-connector) and image-scanning (cloud-scanning) features

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements